 Tactics and Operational Art

-The module will introduce you to how technological and conceptual change has driven the development of tactics and operational art over time, examining how armies from different cultural backgrounds have managed these issues and the relationship between innovation and military success.
+The module will introduce you to how technological and conceptual change has driven the development of tactics and operational art since the 1500s, examining how armies from different cultural backgrounds have managed these issues and the relationship between innovation and military success.
 A series of case studies will focus on key examples of tactics and operational art in warfare.

 Command and Leadership in War